Pet Trusts Are an Important Part of Estate Planning

 Types of Pet Trusts in Pennsylvania

-- Traditional Legal Trust.
-In this type of trust, the pet and the assets to care for the pet are placed into the trust, while the trustee is the beneficiary of the trust.
-Your attorney can craft the language so the trustee is duty-bound to take care of the pet according to your wishes, using the money in the trust to do so.
-Some attorneys consider this type of trust to be among the strongest type of protection for your pet, provided the trust is set up correctly, and the trustee is chosen carefully.
+- Traditional Legal Trust – This type of trust places the pet and the assets to care for the pet nto the trust.
+The trustee is the beneficiary of the trust.
+Your attorney can craft the language so the trustee is duty-bound to take care of the pet according to your wishes using the money in the trust to do so.
+Some attorneys consider this type of Pet Trust to be among the strongest type of protection for your pet, provided the trust is set up correctly, and the trustee is chosen carefully.

 A pet trust attorney near Reading, PA can help you determine which pet trust is most appropriate for your situation and can help you set up the right estate plan.
 An attorney can also help you determine how much you need to leave to care for your pet and can help you choose a trustee if you don’t have anyone in mind.